qcscine/molassembler/src/molassembler/NOTES.md

   counting.

 # Improvement considerations
+- Stop passing simple fundamental types by ref all over the place More overhead than by-value!
 - Check rvalue constructors to ensure that all variable initializations use std::move of the bound rvalue argument in the constructor
 - NL.16 Use a conventional class member declaration order